renters-union-nashville/health/PITCHME.md

 # Labor

-* Surplus populations were separated from labor based on relation to capital
+* Surplus populations are separated from labor based on relation to capital

 ---

 # Madness

-* The asylum system formally separated surplus from the working class, and eventually preyed upon for extraction
+* The asylum system separates surplus from the working class
+* Preyed upon by capital for extraction

 ---

 # Pharmacology

 * The pharmaceutical industry has been used to create imperialist trade policies
 * Resistance through organizing
     * ACT UP
     * Treatment Action Group (TAG)